South America, the unique wine tour to Argentina & Chile!

 For more details, contact BKWine.

-- Day 2 — Arrival in Buenos Aires and tango (Argentina)
+- Day 1 — Arrival in Buenos Aires and welcome dinner (Argentina)

-- Day 3 — Buenos Aires city tour (Argentina)
+- Day 2 — Buenos Aires city tour, tango evening (Argentina)

 - Day 12 — Colchagua wine region (Chile)

 You leave from your home location.
 Departure and arrival will be different depending on what your departure location is.
 See more info below.
-We encourage you to spend a few extra days, for example arriving a few days earlier.
+Perhaps you arrive a few days early (we can help you with the arrangements).
+Or you arrive just in time at the latest on the day the tour starts.

-Day 2, Sunday — Arrival in Buenos Aires and tango (Argentina)
+Day 2, Sunday — Arrival in Buenos Aires and welcome dinner (Argentina)

 As people will arrive at different times during the day, you take an airport shuttle or a taxi to our Buenos Aires hotel.
 The transfer from the airport to the hotel will take you around 45 minutes.